schoolofcities/urban-data-storytelling/docs/urban-data-visualization/choropleth-maps/choropleth-maps.md

 - how to create choropleth maps in QGIS (using both raster and vector data)
 - resources for creating choropleth maps in Python

+**NOTE**: This is an introductory tutorial that focuses primarily on creating choropleth maps in QGIS, with basic Python resources provided at the end.
+For more advanced mapping techniques, take a look at the chapters: Bivariate choropleth maps, categorical maps, and flow maps.

 Choropleth maps use color to show how a variable changes across geographic areas — perfect for spotting patterns, trends, and regional differences at a glance.
 These are one of the most common types of thematic maps.

 Here are a couple examples.